hectorcorrea/hectorcorrea.github.io/blog/2025-11-11/go-build-tool-machine-architecture.md

 lipo -create -output marcli_universal marcli_amd64 marcli_arm64
 ```

-If we inspect this executable with `file marcli_universal` we can see both architectures:
+If we inspect this executable with `file marcli_universal` we can see that it reports both architectures:

 ```
 marcli_universal: Mach-O universal binary with 2 architectures: [x86_64:Mach-O 64-bit executable x86_64] [arm64]